Arezoo-Yousefi/areyouwebsites/README.md

 # Arezoo-Yousefi.github.io
-A HTML, CSS and javascript project
+<h2>HTML, CSS and javascript project</h2>

-This is a bio site I have created from scratch and tried what I have learned in CSS and javascript.
+<p>This is a bio site I have created from scratch and tried what I have learned in CSS and javascript.<br>
-At first I created the site with HTML and Css and then in second part I added Javascript to make some changes to it.
+At first I created the site with HTML and Css and then in second part I added Javascript to make some changes to it.</br>
-In this course I have also learned working with Bootstrap and jquery.
+In this course I have also learned working with Bootstrap and jquery.</p>

-There are some small projects I made using JavaScript.<br>
+<p>There are some small projects I made using JavaScript.</p>
 <hr>
-Projects<br><hr>
+<h2>Projects</h2><hr>
 <ul>
   <li>Pizza Menu</li>
   <li>Tic-Tac_Toe Game</li>